Applying to College

 What do I do if I do not get the grades I need to enrol on the course?

-You should still attend the enrolment session even if you feel you have not obtained the grades for the course as there may be an opportunity to transfer to a different level within the same department.
+First of all, do not panic!
+Please still attend your scheduled enrolment session even if you feel you have not obtained the grades for the programme as there may be an opportunity to transfer to a different level within the same department.
 Careers advisers will also be present if you need help looking at alternatives.

 When does my course start?